vic-ma/howtodismantle.github.io/_posts/2025-08-16-Influx-and-Chill-Writing-and-Querying-Time-Series-Data-with-Peakboard.md

   |> max()
 {% endhighlight %}

 The screenshot shows the result set.
-Beside the two time stamps (start and end of the query period), the actual value is provided in the `_value` column.
-In out sample the output is only one row, but this depends on the query.
-Let's assume our sensor would have two different attibutes to provide (tempearture and accuracy of the temperature), we would see twi rows here.
+Besides the two timestamps (start and end of the query period), the actual value appears in the `_value` column.
+Our sample outputs a single row, but additional fields or sensors would produce multiple rows.

 ![image](/assets/2025-08-16/060.png)

 ## Result

-We learned how easy it easy it is to write and read to and from Influx databases.
-Influx is a very easy to use database and it can scale up to huge sizes.
-However it should be chosen very carefully.
-Data that doesn't fit into the typical structure of time based measurement data values are better to be stored in other databases.
+We've seen how easy it is to write to and read from InfluxDB.
+It scales to huge sizes and is simple to use, but it's best reserved for time-based measurements.
+Data without a timestamp is better stored in a different database.